syndesisio/syndesis.io/content/community/engineering_guidelines.md

 All of these repos have their own area for GitHub issues and maybe own GitHub project boards, but they are linked together.

-Syndesis uses a three week long beat (or "sprint" in short, although not a 'classical' Scrum sprint).
+Syndesis uses a three week long beat (or "sprint" in short, although not a 'classical' Scrum sprint in the strict sense).
 In the beginning is a planning meeting where product management provides the Epics and the team decides the scope for the following three weeks.
-Scenarios only play a role in the planning to cut out some Epics (which are linked to the Scenario).
-There is now work directly on Scenarios.
 Each Epic chosen is moved to column "Backlog", with the higher priority stories at top and has a milestone for this spring attached.

-As soon as the work starts on an Epic the Epic is moved from "Backlog" to "Running Epics".
+As soon as work starts on an Epic it is moved from "Backlog" to "Running Epics".
-The first task for each story is to create a high level "Design Proposal Tasks".
-For such a design proposal a Task is created, linked to the Epic and moved to column "Design Proposal Tasks".
+The first thing is to create a design proposal Task in the "Design Proposal Tasks" column and linked it to the Epic.

-The initial draft of the design proposal, which is a document in syndesis-project `proposals/` in Markdown format, should be submitted as a PR quickly so that people can review and discuss on it.
+The initial draft of the design proposal, which is a document in syndesis-project [`proposals/`](https://github.com/syndesisio/syndesis-project/tree/master/proposals) in Markdown format, should be submitted as a PR quickly so that people can review and discuss on it.

-In parallel work and as a result of the overall dicussion, work on the UX design can be started in syndesis-ux.
+Parallel and as a result of the overall dicussion, work on the UX design can be started in [syndesis-ux](https://github.com/syndesisio/syndesis-ux).
 For this a Task is created in syndesis-ux and linked to the Epic in syndesis-project.
 The UX design reviews itself work similar by creating a PR associated with this Task.
 This Task is moved to column "In Progress Tasks"